 About Bookshelfie

 Welcome to Bookshelfie, the Self-Pub Hub!
-Founded by Adam Rowan, Bookshelfie aims to support self-published authors by providing a platform where their books can be easily reviewed and discovered by readers—completely free of charge.
+Founded by Maria Ashford, Julia Harrow and Adam Rowan from Ireland, Bookshelfie aims to support self-published authors by providing a platform where their books can be easily reviewed and discovered by readers—completely free of charge.
 Born from Adam’s dissatisfaction with existing self-publishing platforms and a desire to uplift independent voices, Bookshelfie ensures a more author-friendly alternative to larger, corporate sites.

 Features of Bookshelfie: